-- Applications accepted on an ongoing basis. - Other deadlines: Current work completion date is February 28, 2024.
-Note: Staff are currently working reviewing a time extension request to extend the program beyond February 28, 2024.
+- Applications accepted on an ongoing basis. - Other deadlines: Current work completion date is February 28, 2026.

 Eligible applicants include schools serving kindergarten or any of grades 1 through 12, and preschools and child day care facilities, located on public school property statewide.
+Schools must have a documented water quality or water supply issue.